ePartner Premium Engagement Opportunities

 DiamondHacks Hack-A-Thon [max of 15 slots]

 Started in 2015 and hosted by the WiCS student organization at NC State, DiamondHacks is a hack-a-thon open to all college and high school women interested in computer science.
-For 24 hours, participants will form small teams and work to develop software in response to a specified topic or challenge.
-During this time, participants will also have the opportunity to attend technical workshops and lightning talks, network with women from industry and other local universities, and bond with peers through fun social events.
-DiamondHacks focuses on creating a fun, collaborative environment that fosters innovation and empowers women to pursue their interest in studying computer science. ePartners selecting this option are able to directly engage with participants by providing project mentorship, technical support, and speakers for structured events such as panels, workshops, and the keynote.
+Participants form small teams and work to develop software in response to a specified topic or challenge.
+During this time, participants also have the opportunity to attend technical workshops and lightning talks, network with representatives from industry and other local universities, and bond with peers through fun social events.
+DiamondHacks focuses on creating a fun, collaborative environment that fosters innovation and empowers women to pursue their interest in studying computer science. ePartners selecting this option are able to directly engage with participants by providing project mentorship, technical support, and speakers for structured events such as panels, workshops, and the keynote. outreach symbolundergrad symbolgraduate symbol

 Diploma Ceremony - Fall or Spring